lizdenhup/runninglog/README.md

 If you are interested in modifying or extending Runninglog, please feel free to fork this repository and make changes before submitting a pull request.

 # License
 This project is available for use under the MIT license.
+You can read more about this license [here](https://opensource.org/licenses/MIT).